madhaviith/effect-of-autogenic-Ia-excitatroy-feedback-on-the-ankle/ia_excitatory/README.md

 2. **Python 3.7**

-requied librabries: numpy, pandas, os, matplotlib, seaborn,
+requied librabries: numpy, pandas, os, matplotlib, seaborn, openpyxl libraries neuron and opensim can instaled in the steps 2 and 3

 3. **OpenSim with Python3 bindings**

-Install opensim version 4.x from the link given below: https://github.com/opensim-org/opensim-core
+Install opensim version 4.x from the link: https://github.com/opensim-org/opensim-core

-Confirm the installion of OpenSim with python bindings on Ubuntu by follwoing the instructions given in the link below: https://simtk-confluence.stanford.edu:8443/display/OpenSim/Scripting+in+Python
+Confirm the installion of OpenSim with python bindings on Ubuntu by follwoing the instructions given in the link: https://simtk-confluence.stanford.edu:8443/display/OpenSim/Scripting+in+Python